Sshimaninja/Polybot/README.md

 # A uniswap V2 clone-agnostic arbitrage bot

 This bot is set for use on a private node on Polygon network.
+RPC nodes hosted by Alchemy or Infura don't have the throughput.
+You'll be locked/burn though your daily limits in about 10 minutes.

 It is set to use Uniswap V2 flash swaps for liquidity across all assets on all exchanges across the network.
 You can use DeFi Llama to find more UniswapV2 clones.